Coronavirus information centre for internationals

 It may be challenging to keep track of changes/amendments to rules and measures during this crisis, especially if you are a newcomer in the Netherlands.
 Our team have curated links to essential information relating to coronavirus, to help give you an overview of trusted sources.
 And if you still can't find an answer, just send your questions to us: firstname.lastname@example.org

 The government announced extension of lockdown measures until at least 28 April, with plans to reopen step by step.
-Find out more about the new national coronavirus measures here.
+Find out more about the latest national coronavirus measures here.

 Revised services at The Hague International Centre

 Following the latest government guidelines to manage the spread of the coronavirus (COVID-19), The Hague International Centre has adapted its services to safeguard visitors and personnel against the virus.
 Visit our revised services page for more details.

 If you are planning to travel to the Netherlands, please refer to the 'Checklist for travel to the Netherlands' before you embark on your journey.

 - National Institute for Public Health and the Environment (RIVM) provides detailed information about the coronavirus (COVID-19)

 - Government of the Netherlands provides up-to-date information and advice on national measures to manage the coronavirus

 - Dutch Immigration and Naturalisation Service (IND) provides the latest information on immigration and travel

 - The Netherlands and you provides updates about travel and doing business in the Netherlands